nirvanaos/core/readme.md

 ### Source

 Sources and headers for the LibCore.
-LibCore is a library of different core classes that may be tested separately, without the Core build.
+LibCore is a library of various core classes that may be tested separately, before the Core binary build.

+Requires boost/preprocessor library installed.

 ### Exports

-This folder contains sources which must be included directly into the core build.
+This folder contains sources which must be included directly into the core binary build.

 ### Test